libreswitch/ops/docs/bgp_cli.md

 ```

 ##### Description
-This command specifies the relative change of metric which is used with BGP route advertisement.
+This command specifies the relative change of metric which is used with eBGP route advertisement.
 This command takes the route's current metric and increases or decreases it by a specified value before it is propagated.
 If the value is specified as negative and ends up being negative after the metric decrease, the value is interpreted as an increase in metric.

 ##### Authority
 Admin user.